youngunghan/scitechblog/_posts/2025-09-13-algo-leetcode-0009-palindrome-number.md

 <strong>Follow up:</strong> Could you solve it without converting the integer to a string?

 ## Approach
-The solution is implemented in Python.
+This problem focuses on **Implementation** skills.

-Based on the problem constraints and requirements, an efficient approach is needed.
-The code below demonstrates how to solve the problem within the given limits.
+The key is to translate the problem requirements into code accurately, handling all edge cases and constraints without relying on complex algorithms.

 ## Solution
 ```python